My Favorite Docker Setup for Django Development

 probably used to, but have the container notice the changes and restart the

-process.
+uwsgi process.
 Notice that we are not telling Docker how to run our Django

 project.
-We’re expecting it to be available because of the uwsgi
+We’re expecting it to be available because of the uwsgi command in

-the Dockerfile
+the Dockerfile.

-mount, you would have to rebuild your container every
+Without this volumes mount, you would have to rebuild your container every

 time you made a change to a file.
 As you can imagine, this gets old really fast.

-manage
+manage service

 This service, and the next one, are the entire reason I wrote this article.
 I know, I went and buried them at the bottom.
 These two, though, make a few things much easier and nicer when you’re using Docker.